-Excessive alcohol use is responsible for 88,000 deaths in the United States every year, according to the Centers for Disease Control and Prevention.
-Students in college are also more vulnerable to abusing alcohol.
-According to the National Institute on Substance Abuse and Alcoholism, 58 percent of college students aged 18 to 33 consumed alcohol in the previous month, with 37.9% reporting binge drinking.
+According to the Centers for Disease Control and Prevention, excessive alcohol use is responsible for 88,000 deaths in the United States every year.
+Students in college are also more vulnerable to abusing alcohol and always showing the Signs of Alcohol Abuse.
+According to the National Institute on Substance Abuse and Alcoholism, 58 per cent of college students aged 18 to 33 consumed alcohol in the previous month, with 37.9% reporting binge drinking.
 It’s easier to distinguish between normal drinking habits and what constitutes an issue because about 60% of adults above the age of 18 don’t drink at all or drink less than one drink each week.

 The Signs of Abusing Alcohol

-- A deep urge to consume alcohol.
-Although moderate or casual drinkers will be able to have fun without alcohol, a habitual drinker will feel obligated to include alcohol in any encounter.
+- A Deep Urge to Consume Alcohol: Although moderate or casual drinkers always don’t show signs of alcohol abuse, a habitual drinker will feel obligated to include alcohol in any encounter.
 Regular alcohol consumption varies from moderate consumption.
 It usually has a stronger emotional bond.
 An average drinker might enjoy a glass of wine with dinner, while a regular drinker drinks to feel good generally.
 When you consume more alcohol, you are becoming more dependent on it and are at a likelihood of developing abuse of alcohol.
 If anyone can’t go a day without drinking – whether to celebrate great times or to make hard times bearable – it’s an indication they’re into alcohol abuse.

-- Tolerance becomes improved.
-Tolerance occurs when a constant quantity of alcohol generates a lower impact after repeated intake or when the levels of alcohol are needed to produce the same effect.
-Because of this decreased exposure to the physical effects of alcohol, higher amounts of alcohol must be ingested to produce the same effects as before tolerance was developed.
+- Tolerance Becomes Improved: Tolerance occurs when a constant quantity of alcohol generates a lower impact after repeated intake or when the levels of alcohol are needed to produce the same effect.
+Because of this decreased exposure to the physical effects of alcohol, higher amounts of alcohol must be ingested to show the same signs of alcohol abuse effects as before tolerance was developed.
 Tolerance to the effects of alcohol has a number of impacts on drinking activity and consequences.
 Moderate and casual drinkers don’t need all that alcohol to feel the effects, but problem drinkers become so used to it that they need to consume large quantities to feel inebriated.
 Someone who has to drink often or in large amounts just to get a good high is a strong sign that they consume alcohol excessively.

 This is particularly true when an individual’s drinking begins to have an effect on their other aspects of life.
 Even if their professional and academic performance suffers, if they lack interest in sports or interests, or if their relationships suffer as a result of their excessive alcohol consumption, they refuse or are unable to avoid drinking in order to halt the downward spiral.
 This is one of the apparent symptoms of abusing alcohol.